The Length of and Legal Use for Federal Statutes of Limitation

 The federal court system seeks to ensure that no proven crime prosecuted at its level goes unpunished.
 However, in many instances it can only punish crimes that are charged and tried within a timely manner.
 The statute of limitations for federal crimes varies and can in some cases mean that criminals are never charged or that they outright never see the inside of a courtroom for their offenses.

-A statute of limitation is the amount of time during which legal proceedings for an offense must occur.
-It serves as a time clock of sorts for lawyers and judges to take action to charge, prosecute, and find a defendant guilty of a crime for which he or she has been accused.
+A federal statute of limitation defines the period during which legal proceedings for an offense must be initiated.
+Think of it as a ticking clock for lawyers and judges to charge, prosecute, and potentially find a defendant guilty of a crime they're accused of.

 When Does the Statute of Limitation Begin?